Endpoint Services, Munki, Munki v5

 - Back in the list of Managed Installs, click to select munkitools and all munkitools_xyz packages -- e.g. munkitools_core, munkitools_launchd, etc... and click the minus button to delete them.

-- Continue until all manifests have been modified to add munkitools5 and remove munkitools and munkitools_xyz.
+- Continue until all manifests have been modified to replace all munkitools packages with their munkitools5 counterparts.

 - Save your changes.